When I walked into my Design 101 class sophomore year of college, I thought I knew everything I needed to know about the basics of graphic design.

 - Work with any company (in-house graphic designer)

-- Work remotely on your own (freelance graphic designer)
+- Work remotely on top remote companies & platforms (freelance graphic designer)

 Agency Graphic Designer